lscotzni/TC1_motor_model/notes.md

     equations should be the magnet flux (it's denoted with _m)
 << psi_m is the air gap flux, NOT the magnet >>

-Tem_1 FROM ZEYU'S CODE IS THE MAX VALUE OF THE EFFICIENCY MAP

 =========================================================================================
 # CADDEE NOTES
 CADDEE instantiation with some name